astropy/astropy/docs/development/docguide.rst

 Sphinx extensions
 =================

-Astropy-helpers includes a number of sphinx extensions that are used in Astropy and its affiliated packages to facilitate easily documenting code in a homogeneous and readable way.
+Astropy-helpers includes a number of sphinx extensions (some via the `sphinx-automodapi`_ package) that are used in Astropy and its affiliated packages to facilitate easily documenting code in a homogeneous and readable way.

 automodapi Extension
 --------------------

-.. automodule:: astropy_helpers.sphinx.ext.automodapi
+.. automodule:: astropy_helpers.extern.automodapi.automodapi

 automodsumm Extension
 ---------------------

-.. automodule:: astropy_helpers.sphinx.ext.automodsumm
+.. automodule:: astropy_helpers.extern.automodapi.automodsumm

 edit_on_github Extension